YSHebron/cs21-mp2-scp-extension/README.md

 ### **Requirements**
 It is suggested for you to only watch the video documentation or skim through the written documentation due to the tediousness of the subject.
 However, if you wish to verify this endeavor's results on your end, the following would be needed.
-- Windows 10 or higher (for running the latest Xilinx Vivado distribution or EDA playground).
+- Windows 10 or higher
 -

-Note: There is already a packaged `mars.jar` file in `"For Submission\"`.
+- Xilinx Vivado 2021.2 Suite: Download through https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2021-2.html
+- Minimal space and at least 4 GB memory for EDA playground.
+At least 70 GB of space and 8 GB of memory for Xilinx Vivado.

 ### **Running the Program**
 The sudoku solvers can be run in two ways.